JohnPatrickSangalangManalo/JohnPatrickSangalangManalo/README.md

-# Hello, I'm John Patrick S. Manalo 👋
+# Hello, I'm JYNXsyntax 👋

 Welcome to my GitHub profile!
 I'm a passionate Computer Science student from City College of Tagaytay, aiming to build creative, meaningful, and efficient solutions.